AyushmaanKaushik/AyushmaanKaushik/README.md

 - 🌱 I’m currently learning **Artificial Intelligence and Machine Learning**

-- 👨‍💻 All of my projects are available at [https://neon-frangollo-53211d.netlify.app/](https://neon-frangollo-53211d.netlify.app/)
+- 👨‍💻 All of my projects are available [here](https://ayushmaan.netlify.app/)

 - 💬 Ask me about **Javascript, Flutter, Linux, Anime, Manga and Books :P**